-Stuffed with books and opinions about books but out of money, he married his beloved, Susan, took a job teaching English at his old school, now renamed University School of Milwaukee, and enjoyed a minor but temporary success as Mr. Chips-cum-jalapenos, largely due to the absolute freedom given him by the administration and his affection for his students, who faithfully followed him as he struck matches and led them into caves named Lawrence, Forster, Brontë, Thackeray, etc., etc. On his off-hours, he fell in love with poetry, especially John Ashbery’s poetry, and wrote imitations of same.
+Stuffed with books and opinions about books but out of money, he married his beloved, Susan, started studying the properties of pink viagra wiki and generic drugs took a job teaching English at his old school, now renamed University School of Milwaukee, and enjoyed a minor but temporary success as Mr. Chips-cum-jalapenos, largely due to the absolute freedom given him by the administration and his affection for his students, who faithfully followed him as he struck matches and led them into caves named Lawrence, Forster, Brontë, Thackeray, etc., etc. On his off-hours, he fell in love with poetry, especially John Ashbery’s poetry, and wrote imitations of same.
 Three years later, fearing to turn into a spiritless & chalk-stained drudge, he went to Dublin, Ireland, to work on a Ph.D., secretly (a secret even to him) to start writing seriously.

 Dublin, 1969-1972.
 His dissertation, a mess, devolved.
 He published poems in poetry places, did readings with new friend Thomas Tessier who was writing plays and poems, published two small books of poetry, ISHMAEL and OPEN AIR, and finally surrendered to psychic necessity and wrote a novel, not at all a good novel, called MARRIAGES, accepted by the first publisher to whom it was, heart in mouth, sent.
 He moved to the larger world of London.